clintonwoo/hackernews-react-graphql/README.md

 ## How To Build For Deployment

-`npm run build`: NextJS app with entry point _server.js_ that uses Node.js/Express.
-Uses Babel compiler to transpile project src to build.
+`npm run build:prod`: NextJS app with entry point _server.ts_ that uses Node.js/Express.
+Uses TypeScript compiler to transpile project src to build.

 OR